 Therefore the transition temperature is reduced by the fluctuations.
-The dimension $d = d_L = 2$ appears as lower critical temperature.
+The dimension $d = d_L = 2$ appears as lower critical dimension.
 For dimension $d < d_L$ the integral diverges at the lower boundary (infrared divergence) such that no finite transition temperature is possible.
-The dimension $d_L$ is more subtle.
-Below we will comment from a different viewpoint on this result.
+The dimension d_L is more subtle.
+Below we will comment from a different point of view on this result.